rcpch/rcpch-audit-engine/documentation/docs/development/docker-setup.md

 ## Executing commands in the context of the `django` container

-You can run commands in the context of any of the containers using `docker compose`.
+You can run commands in the context of any of the containers using Docker Compose.

 The below command will execute `<command>` inside the `django` container.